oooAHOYooo/oooAHOYooo.github.io/todo/week50-v23.md

 - [ ] Parse everything into separate JavaScript `FileSaver` before v23
 - [ ] Consider this version for folks to test

+## Notes of v23
+- Decided to use SupaBase for Ids and what not

 ### Version 0.2.4

 **User Journey:**